Trusts, Estates & Inheritances

 Sale type: Auction

 When one is selling an estate, there are always many more works on the lower value spectrum.
-This estate, a Decorative Arts collection in Chicago, was taken on almost entirely by Christies across a number of different auctions.
-This was an exceptional work by one of the great French sculptures of the 19th Century and it proved to be in high demand with a fantastic result in a New York auction that only featured very fine works, giving it the chance to achieve its highest result possible—the third highest price ever for a Cordier at auction.
+This estate, a Decorative Arts collection in Chicago, was strategically consigned almost entirely to Christies and was offered across several different auctions.
+One of the marquis sales from the estate was this Charles Cordier sculpture.
+It is an exceptional work by one of the great French sculptors of the 19th Century and a high-profile auction in New York was where it was decided would allow it to perform its best.
+It did just that achieving the third highest price ever for a work by Cordier at auction.

 Price realized: USD 350,000